Frequently asked questions

 3) Rub white fat on the frame number to make it more visible.

 Decoding Velorbis: The Danish frame numbering system for bicycles is a special system in Denmark for marking of bicycles.
 This was introduced in 1942 and requires that all bicycle frames originating from Denmark to be marked with a unique code.
 Velorbis bicycles produced in 2016 will have a frame number beginning with the letters WVEL, (VEL indicates our name) which is followed by six digits and ending with the letter ‘L’.
 In 2017 the last letter will be the letter ‘M’ etc. etc.

-What are the differences between the Kopenhagen Classic and the Kopenhagen Fusion Ladies?
+What are the differences between the Kopenhagen Classic and the Fusion /Arrow Classic models?